Skip to main content

 Impact and recognition

-• 20,000+ students all doing PBL
+• ~18,600 students across all faculties using PBL